dontMashMe/dp-203/chapter3-azure_synapse.md

 Most of this chapter is just brief descriptions on what you can do with data, pipelines etc.

 ### Ingesting and transforming data with pipelines
-In most enterprise data analytics solutions, data is extracted from multiple operational sources and trasnferred to a central data lake or data warehouse for analysis.
+In most enterprise data analytics solutions, data is extracted from multiple operational sources and transferred to a central data lake or data warehouse for analysis.

 Synapse includes build-in support for creating, running and managing *pipelines* that orchestrate the activities necessary to **retrieve data** from a range of sources, **transform the data** as required, and **load** the resulting transformed data into an analytical store *(so, basically, ETL (or ELT if you're hip and up-to-date))*

 ### Querying and manipulating data with SQL
-SQL is a ubiquitouis(??) language for querying and manipulating data, and is the foundation for relational databases, including MSSQL.
-Synapse supports SQL-based data querying and manipulation through two kinds of SQL *pool* thaat are based on the SQL Server relational database engine:
+SQL is an ubiquitous language for querying and manipulating data, and is the foundation for relational databases, including MSSQL.
+Synapse supports SQL-based data querying and manipulation through two kinds of SQL *pool* that are based on the SQL Server relational database engine:
 * A built-in *serverless* pool that is optimized for using relational SQL semantics to query **file-based data** in a data lake
 * Custom *dedicated* SQL pools that host **relational data** warehouses.